hugaped/MBNMAtime/cran-comments.md

 ## R CMD check results

-This is a resubmission, having added rmarkdown to VignetteBuilder in DESCRIPTION to fix error from vignette on Solaris
+This is a resubmission, having only allowed vignette chunks to run if pandoc version >= 1.12.3 is installed

 There were no ERRORs or WARNINGs.